-Warning: Emails misusing the name and details of Kingsley Napley LLP
+Warning: Emails misusing the names of Anthony Macpherson and John Harding of Kingsley Napley LLP

 What is the scam?

 We have been notified that individuals have received emails falsely claiming to be from a genuine firm of solicitors (see below).

 The email seen by the SRA requests advance fee payment and provides banking details to the recipient and was sent from the email address "firstname.lastname@example.org."